What is your Role as an Incident Lead?

 1. Build Trust Within Your Team

 In high-pressure incidents, your team needs to trust your decisions and leadership.
 Building this trust comes down to clear communication, reliability, and fostering a no-blame culture.
 It’s not just about assigning tasks—it’s about keeping your team calm, confident, and focused.
 Disagreements and miscommunication are common in stressful situations, so having strong conflict-resolution skills is a must.
-A great incident lead stays calm under pressure, handles conflicts diplomatically, and ensures everyone is working together to resolve the issue.
+A great incident lead stays calm under pressure, handles conflicts diplomatically, and ensures everyone is working together to reach an effective incident impact resolution.

 2. Stay Technically Sharp